 We can check your spot of concern if you can't visit our clinic.

-Photographing your spot
+Photograph and upload your spot

 Photographing a spot isn't always easy.
 You may need several attempts before you have a well-lit and in-focus picture to send to your doctor.